12+

 Paganism of Ancient Russia: hierarchy of gods, Slavic rituals and amulets

-The gods of the Eastern Slavs.
+The Gods of the Eastern Slavs.

 Main gods are presented below

-Rod (Род) is the god of creation.
+Rod (Род) is considered the god of creation.

 Prav (Правь) – the world of the bright Gods and the place of residence of the children of the Genus;